UserUnknowns/Discord-Server-Clone/README.md

 ### Issues
 If you have any issues with the project or you found a bug please create [new issue here](https://github.com/gsampath2/Discord-Server-Cloner/issues)

-### Pull Requests
-When submitting a pull request:

-- Clone the repo.
-- Create a branch off of master and give it a meaningful name (e.g. my-awesome-new-feature).
-- Open a [pull request](https://github.com/gsampath2/Discord-Server-Cloner/pulls) on [GitHub](https://github.com) and describe the feature or fix.